erisata/exometer_graphite/doc/README.md

 To check if metrics are sent to Graphite server, in `test/sys.config` set `{port, 2004}` instead of `{port, 8096}` and run `make itest`.
 Test will fail.
-Metrics `testZ.cpuUsage.value` and `testB.memUsage.min` should appear in Graphite.
+Metrics `testA.cpuUsage.value` and `testB.memUsage.min` should appear in Graphite.

 To remove these metrics run following command: